run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 --service-type string | -s string
 >  Service exposure method for interactive Job.
 Options are: ``portforward``, ``loadbalancer``, ``nodeport``, ingress.
 >  Use the command runai list to obtain the endpoint to use the service when the job is running.
-Different service methods have different endpoint structure
+Different service methods have different endpoint structure.

 ### Job Lifecycle

 --backoffLimit int
 > The number of times the job will be retried before failing.
 The default is 6.
-This flag will only work with training workloads (when the ``--interactive`` flag is not specified)
+This flag will only work with training workloads (when the ``--interactive`` flag is not specified).

 --completions int
 >  The number of successful pods required for this job to be completed.
 Used for [Hyperparameter optimization](../Walkthroughs/walkthrough-hpo.md).
 Use together with ``--parallelism``.